 Please keep that in mind and readers should be sensitive to cultural differences and values when leaving comments or responding to others.

 Having worked in restaurant kitchens for over three decades, there isn’t anything that I haven’t seen, or heard.
 Trust me.
-There’s a lot of negativity or places to argue and rant on the internet, but this ain’t one of them.
+There’s a lot of negativity, and places to argue and rant on the internet, but this ain’t one of them.
 So be nice, add something of interest, contribute to the conversation – and enjoy the site!

 If you have questions about various policies of the blog, you will likely find the answers at these links: